One Big Beautiful Bill Act

-It raises the debt ceiling by $5 trillion.
-It makes a significant 12% cut to Medicaid spending.
+It raises the debt ceiling by $5 trillion while making a significant 12% cut to Medicaid spending.
 The OBBBA expands work requirements for SNAP benefits (formerly called "food stamps") recipients and makes states responsible for some costs relating to the food assistance program.
 The OBBBA includes $150 billion in new defense spending and another $150 billion for border enforcement and deportations.
-The law increases the funding for Immigration and Customs Enforcement (ICE) from $10 billion to more than $100 billion by 2029, making it the single most funded law enforcement agency in the federal government and better funded than most countries' militaries.
+The law increases the funding for Immigration and Customs Enforcement (ICE) from $10 billion to more than $100 billion by 2029, making it the single most funded federal law enforcement agency.

 The Congressional Budget Office (CBO) estimates the law will increase the budget deficit by $2.8 trillion by 2034 and cause 10.9 million Americans to lose health insurance coverage.
 Further CBO analysis estimated the highest 10% of earners would see incomes rise by 2.7% by 2034 mainly due to tax cuts, while the lowest 10% would see incomes fall by 3.1% mainly due to cuts to programs such as Medicaid and food aid.
 Several think tanks, experts, and opponents criticized the bill over its regressive tax structure, described many of its policies as gimmicks, and argued the bill would create the largest upward transfer of wealth from the poor to the rich in American history, exacerbating inequality among the American population.
 It has also drawn controversy for rolling back clean energy incentives and increasing funding for immigration enforcement and deportations.
 According to multiple polls, a majority of Americans oppose the law.

 Democratic opposition to the health spending cuts included in the OBBBA contributed to the 2025 United States federal government shutdown.